Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: System Model and Main Results

-Before presenting the main results, we first give some definitions.
-We define $\zeta=\lim\limits_{\gamma\to+\infty}\frac{\partial{\Lambda(\gamma)}}{\partial{\log_2\gamma}}$ as the QoS-constrained service-rate gain, \RV{similar to the definition of the service-rate gain in \cite{YLTCOM}.} $\zeta$ indicates the \RV{rate of increase of} throughput with the increase of $\log_2\gamma$ in the high-SNR regime.
-Let $\varpi=\sqrt{2\log_2e}\lim\limits_{\gamma\to+\infty}\frac{\partial\sqrt{-\log_2 \epsilon(\gamma)}}{\sqrt{N}\partial \log_2\gamma}$ denote the reliability gain. $\varpi$ is related to the \RV{decay} rate of error probability with the increase of $\log_2\gamma$ in the high-SNR regime, \RV{consistent with the reliability gain in \cite{YLTCOM}}.\footnote{Note that the constant $\sqrt{2\log_2e}$ is also consistent with \cite{YLTCOM} since dispersion is treated as a constant in \cite{YLTCOM}.
-We can also define $\varpi$ without this constant, which will not affect the main parts of the proposed conclusions.
-The only difference is that the coefficient of $\varpi$ in the gain-conservation equation will \RV{change}.} \RV{We also} define $\tau=-\frac{1}{D_{\rm max}}\frac{\partial\log_2\delta}{\partial \log_2\gamma}$ as the real-time gain, \RV{consistent with the definition in \cite{YLTCOM}}. $\tau$ represents the \RV{decay} rate of DVP with the increase of $\log_2\gamma$ in the high-SNR regime.
-We \RV{refer to $\tau$ as} real-time gain because real-time usually refers to being controlled and deterministic \cite{6Gtime}. $\tau$ represents the decay rate of the probability of extreme events happening.
-However, \RV{$\tau$ can also be named differently}, e.g., revised diversity gain \footnote{Diversity gain \RV{was} originally proposed in \cite{Zheng2003}.
-We will present the comparison between $\tau$ and diversity gain in Section III-C.}, low-latency gain, or timeliness gain.
-Based on the above definitions, the high-SNR reliability-latency-rate tradeoff is shown in Theorem 1 for \RV{low-latency communication systems} with FBC and random arrivals.
-Let $\varrho$ denote an \RV{arbitrarily} positive constant.
-The main results and quantities related to gain-conservation equations are summarized in Fig. \ref{diag}.
+Before presenting the main results, we first introduce key definitions.
+We define $\zeta=\lim\limits_{\gamma\to+\infty}\frac{\partial{\Lambda(\gamma)}}{\partial{\log_2\gamma}}$ as the QoS-constrained service-rate gain, similar to the concept of the service-rate gain in \cite{YLTCOM}. $\zeta$ indicates the growth rate of throughput with respect to $\log_2\gamma$ in the high-SNR regime.
+Next, we define the reliability gain $\varpi=\sqrt{2\log_2e}\lim\limits_{\gamma\to+\infty}\frac{\partial\sqrt{-\log_2 \epsilon(\gamma)}}{\sqrt{N}\partial \log_2\gamma}$, which quantifies the decay rate of error probability as $\log_2\gamma$ increases in the high-SNR regime, consistent with the reliability gain proposed in \cite{YLTCOM}.\footnote{Note that the constant $\sqrt{2\log_2e}$ aligns with \cite{YLTCOM} since dispersion term is treated as a constant in \cite{YLTCOM}.
+Omitting this constant does not alter the conclusions but would modify the coefficient of $\varpi$ in the gain-conservation equations.} We also define the real-time gain $\tau=-\frac{1}{D_{\rm max}}\frac{\partial\log_2\delta}{\partial \log_2\gamma}$, which is analogous to the definition in \cite{YLTCOM}. $\tau$ captures the decay rate of DVP with increasing $\log_2\gamma$ in the high-SNR regime.
+We call $\tau$ the real-time gain since real-time usually refers to being controlled and deterministic \cite{6Gtime}. $\tau$ represents the decay rate of the probability of extreme events happening.
+Alternatively, $\tau$ can also be named differently, e.g., revised diversity gain \footnote{Diversity gain was initially proposed in \cite{Zheng2003}.
+A detailed comparison between $\tau$ and diversity gain is provided in Section III-C.}, low-latency gain, or timeliness gain.

+Based on the above definitions of $\zeta$, $\varpi$, and $\tau$, Theorem 1 presents the high-SNR reliability-latency-rate tradeoff through revised gain-conservation equations for low-latency systems with FBC and random arrivals.
+For simplicity, let $\varrho$ denote an arbitrarily positive constant, which is named as revised QoS exponent.
+The main results and terms related to the gain-conservation equations are illustrated in Fig. \ref{diag}.